 I was raised to not saying anything at all if I don’t have anything nice to say.
 That being said, I’m obligated to write at least 300 words on The Hustle, so… Here are 600.

 My grandfather used to tell me, with great conviction, that if you don’t have anything nice to say about someone or something, then don’t say anything at all.
-That being said, I am unfortunately obligated to write a minimum of three-hundred words on any article I write for the good people of Ready Steady Cut.
-Whatever you want to call Chris Addison’s The Hustle — a remake, a reimagining, a lazy retread — either way his film is unoriginal, uninspired, and unworthy of your time.
+That being said, I am unfortunately obligated to write a minimum of three hundred words on any article I write for the good people of Ready Steady Cut.
+Whatever you want to call Chris Addison’s The Hustle — a remake, a reimagining, a lazy retread — either way, his film is unoriginal, uninspired, and unworthy of your time.

 It’s my contention comedies should never be remade.
-In fact, Hollywood should only remake films that were critical misfires or box office failures.
-The Hustle is based on the Steve Martin and Michael Caine comedy classic, Dirty Rotten Scoundrels, which is a far superior farce with a script that outshines this Stanley Shapiro-penned film in almost every way.
+Hollywood should only remake films that were critical misfires or box office failures.
+The Hustle is based on the Steve Martin and Michael Caine comedy classic, Dirty Rotten Scoundrels, a far superior farce with a script that outshines this Stanley Shapiro-penned film in almost every way.
 This may be actual documented proof that comedy remakes kill the comedy star (in all of us).

 Dirty Rotten Scoundrels was, yes, a remake of the 1964 Marlon Brando vehicle Bedtime Story.
 They borrow the basic premise of that film and set their own tone and spirit, whereas Addison and Schaeffer practically play several scenes from The Hustle that are shot for shot, word for word, down to actual settings and backdrops (at least a half dozen scenes).
 This is not an homage to Frank Oz so much as it is a lazy attempt to produce a vehicle for two stars without putting any real originality or imagination into it while lacking any true conviction to put their own spin on their own film.
-The result is a cheap knock-off, like buying your wife a Fendi purse for her birthday then finding out it’s not spelled with a “Y”(or so I’m told)
+The result is a cheap knock-off.
+Like buying your wife a Fendi purse for her birthday then finding out it’s not spelled with a “Y”(or so I’m told)

 The makers of The Hustle had me originally worried that they ruined a childhood memory of watching films with my father and Dirty Rotten Scoundrels being one of his favorites.
 After sleeping on it a day, I have come to realize they have only made me deepen my appreciation for it more.
-So, this weekend, I’m going to put my feet up, pop off the top of one my father’s favorite pints (we are a Labatt family in case you were wondering), give him a nod as he looks down at me from above, and watch Steve Martin go to the bathroom while sitting at the dinner table while wearing an eye patch.
-And for that Chris Addison, Anne Hathaway, Rebel Wilson, and Stanley Shapiro, I thank you.
+So, this weekend, I’m going to put my feet up, pop off the top of one of my father’s favorite pints (we are a Labatt family, in case you were wondering), give him a nod as he looks down at me from above, and watch Steve Martin go to the bathroom while sitting at the dinner table while wearing an eye patch.
+And for that, Chris Addison, Anne Hathaway, Rebel Wilson, and Stanley Shapiro, I thank you.